Thermal equation of state of solids: Anderson thermal pressure model

 Anderson thermal pressure model is the first thermal pressure model and it is the most common thermal pressure model as well.

 Experimental

 The thermal pressure is the pressure change in a constant volume heating.
 In the section above, there are large discrepancies in pressure determination using different pressure gauges or different thermal equations of state for the same pressure gauge, however, the pressure determination in the heating process need to be reliable to measure the thermal pressure in experiments.
 In addition, to measure the thermal pressure in experiments, the heating process has to be a volume constant (isochoric) process.
-According to the first section above, an heating for a solid can not be a isochoric, so the pressure change in a non-isochoric heating process is not exactly the thermal pressure.
+According to the first section above, a heating for a solid can not be an isochoric, so the pressure change in a non-isochoric heating process is not exactly the thermal pressure.